 The DKIST operations staffing plan was presented in the FY 2020 - FY 2024 LRP.
 Since submission of the LRP in 2019, the budget estimates for DKIST operations were updated following the delays of the start of operations due to COVID-19 but also a more substantiated understanding of the cost of science and technical operations.
-The COVID-19 situation has resulted in a delay of the DKIST construction project.
-Two Supplemental Funding Requests (SFR) to cover the impacts of COVID-19 were submitted to the NSF to account for the delays.
 The handover to operations finally occurred on November 20, 2021.
 The updated operations budgets presented here are based on this starting date.

 The NSO Solar Observatory Council recently issued several recommendations, including one to develop a staffing plan with a "realistic cost profile for the number of staff required to achieve strategic and tactical objectives safely, efficiently, and without team burnout."
 This recommendation was given consideration while updating staffing and non-payroll budget estimates.
-As pointed out in the 2019 LRP, the summit technical operations estimate provided there carried significant uncertainty and risk (see LRP Section 5.3.2).
-Nevertheless, significant progress was made with refining and updating of resource requirements for DKIST operations.
-Additional planning effort was applied to defining resource requirements of Technical Operations, which includes maintenance and upkeep of the complex summit facility.
+In FY 2022 significant progress was made with refining and updating of resource requirements for DKIST operations using actual expenditures and refined planning of resource requirement (staffing and non-payroll) for maintenance and upkeep of the complex summit facility.
 Science operations staffing requirements were also refined, including the development of detailed shift schedules for Science Operations Specialists and Resident Scientists.
 The resource estimates summarized below are based on our best understanding of what it will take to operate DKIST with the assumptions described in the NSO LRP.